gorse-io/docs/src/ch01-02-recommend.md

 ### Data Store

-The data store is used to store items, users, feedbacks and measurements.
+The `data_store` is used to store items, users, feedbacks and measurements.
 Currently, MySQL and MongoDB are supprted as data store.
 Other database will be avaiable once its interface is implemented.

+Unfortunately, there are two challenges in data storage:

+1. What if a feedback with unknown user or item is inserted?
+There are two options `auto_insert_user` and `auto_insert_item` to control feedback insertion.
+If new users or items insertion is forbided, a feedback with new user or item will be ignored.

+2. How to address stale feedback and items?
+Some items and its feedbacks are short-lived such as news. `positive_feedback_ttl` and `item_ttl` are used to ignore stale feedback and items when pulling dataset from data store.

 ### Cache Store

-The cache store is used to store offline recommendation and temp variables.
+The `cache_store` is used to store offline recommendation and temp variables.
 Only Redis is supported.
+Latest items, popular items, similar items and recommended items are cached in Redis.
+The length of each cached list is `cache_size`.

 ## Recommendation